russom/DSND-Capstone/Capstone_writeup.md

   pipeline_svc = Pipeline(stages = [assembler, scaler, lsvc])
 ```

-* Finally, I opted for a validator using the f1-score metric, given the [imbalance in the data](https://stats.stackexchange.com/questions/210700/how-to-choose-between-roc-auc-and-f1-score) (there are quite more users that stay that users that leave)
+* Finally, I opted for a validator using the f1-score metric, given the [imbalance in the data](https://stats.stackexchange.com/questions/210700/how-to-choose-between-roc-auc-and-f1-score) (there are quite more users that stay that users that leave):

 ```
   # Evaluator - will be common for all the grids